gooddata/gooddata-ui-sdk/skel/README.md

 ## sdk-skel-tsx

 TypeScript + React project.
-Jest, Enzyme and Storybook for testing.
+Jest, React Testing Library and Storybook for testing.

 Use this for new UI components.